Discriminative Sampling of Proposals in Self-Supervised Transformers for Weakly Supervised Object Localization: Proposed Method

 \subsection{Training Architecture}

-In this paper, two goals are sought: (i) classification of object category in the image, (ii) localization of the object of interest through an encoder-decoder localization network that is trained using pseudo-labels.
+In this paper, our goal is to localize the object of interest through an encoder-decoder localization network that is trained using pseudo-labels.
 These pseudo-labels are obtained from \cls token of the different heads from the last layer of the transformer.
 We represent the training set by $\mathbb{T} = \{\mathrm{x}_i, \mathrm{y}_i\}$ and $\mathrm{x}\in R^{W\times H}$ represents an image with a size of $W\times H$ and its corresponding label of $K$ classes is represented by $y\in\{1,\dots,K\}$.
 DiPS employs a mechanism to sample background and foreground regions from activation maps (\cls token) to build effective pseudo-labels, as shown in Figure \ref{fig:our_method}.
-To achieve these goals, we propose a model that consists of three modules (i) transformer $\slantbox{$\mathrm{T}$}_{SST}$ that was trained in self-supervised fashion (as explained above) for producing an attention map (ii) localization network $\slantbox{$\mathrm{F}$}_\theta$ for producing soft-max activation maps represented by $M=\slantbox{$\mathrm{F}$}_\theta(x)\in[0,1]^{n\times m\times 2}$; here first channel represent the foreground $M_1$ and other represent the background map $M_2$ trained using best proposal extracted from \cls tokens (iii) a classification layer $\slantbox{$\mathrm{C}$}$ that is trained on top of transformer's features.
+To achieve these goals, we propose a model that consists of three modules (i) transformer $\slantbox{$\mathrm{T}$}_{SST}$ that was trained in self-supervised fashion (as explained above) for producing an attention map (ii) localization network $\slantbox{$\mathrm{F}$}_\theta$ for producing soft-max activation maps represented by $M=\slantbox{$\mathrm{F}$}_\theta(x)\in[0,1]^{n\times m\times 2}$; here first channel represent the foreground $M_1$ and other represent the background map $M_2$ trained using best proposal extracted from \cls tokens (iii) a classification layer $\slantbox{$\mathrm{\hat{C}}$}$ that is trained on top of transformer's features that is used to calculate additional matrices that involves class accuracy (see supplementary material).